 We believe humor…

-is possibly the best weapon for instigating a change in thought and behavior.
+- is possibly the best approach for instigating a change in thought and behavior.

 Meet our team of humorists, researchers, and creative collaborators.